Gender congruent contexts and counter-stereotypical exemplars: Women as risk takers – 4 Dec 2019

 related events

 Stockholm School of Economics.
-RSVP required. at 10:00
+Registration required. at 16:00

 On-site at the Stockholm School of Economics.
 Registration required. at 12:00